bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 >
 > In most real-world scenarios, these examples may not be the best choices.
 >
+> For instance, the use of ``onRendered`` callbacks to output introspection
-> For instance, we will seldom need to use onRendered callbacks, as all form
+> data to the console which we will seldom need to use in real world as all
-> interactions will be handled through *trigger* components.
+> form interactions will be handled through *trigger* components.

 ## Forms, Lists and Fields